botworld-wiki/beatburger.github.io/_bots/chainer.md

 title: "Chainer"
 name: "Chainer"
-description: "Rare Tank - Not the most mobile bot, but that doesn't matter when it can bring the fight to itself."
+description: "Rare Tank: Best combo enabler - top meta pick - Not the most mobile bot, but that doesn't matter when it can bring the fight to itself."
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885545888360054794/chainer.png"
 breadcrumbs:
   Bots: "/bots"